xgrau/cyp6-AgUganda/README.md

 ### Secondary cluster

-There is a second cluster of highly similar haplotypes that do not have the *I236M* mutation (`cluster_1`).
-This cluster has signals of selection, and the following genotypes:
+There is a second cluster of highly similar haplotypes that do not have any resistance mutations.
+This cluster has signals of selection too.
+Not explored right now.

-* no *I236M* mutation
-* mostly from specimens that are heterozygous for the *indel* and *zzb*, with some coming from specimens that don't have indels or zzb.
-* mostly from specimens *without duplication*, with some coming from het specimens.
-* yet, none of them has the tagging variant (`tag0`), so we can conclude that they're 100% wt.